B.Sc. Mass Communication

 b.
 A transfer student from a Nigerian University is required to possess a JAMB score that is not less than the minimum score of PAU students admitted into his/her intended department in his/her admission year or the minimum JAMB score as approved in the year of admission into the university.

 c.
-A transfer student should possess the minimum Pan-Atlantic and inter departmental entry requirement and should have obtained these prior to entry into the university from where transfer is being sought.
+A transfer student should possess the minimum Pan-Atlantic and inter-departmental entry requirements and should have obtained these before entry into the university from where a transfer is being sought.

 d.
-A transfer student should have made a minimum cumulative grade point average (CGPA) of 2.50 on a 5.00 point scale to qualify to be considered for admission into 200 level.
-Students with CGPA not lower than 1.50 may be considered for admission into 100 level.
+A transfer student shall make a minimum cumulative grade point average of 3.50 on a 5.00 point scale to qualify for consideration into 200 level.

 e.
-The application should be accompanied by student’s transcript, which will be verified.
+The application should be accompanied by the student’s transcript, which will be verified.

 f.
 If at any stage irregularity is discovered in the papers presented by the students, such students shall be withdrawn from the University.